Justin-Diner/Justin-Diner/README.md

 ### Hi there 👋

-- :mage_man: I’m currently working on a pixel-perfect full-stack AirBnB Clone.
+- :house_with_garden: I’m currently working on a pixel-perfect full-stack AirBnB Clone.
-- 🌱 I’m currently improving at the MERN stack.
+- 🌱 I’m currently improving at the MERN stack and researching AI.
 - 👯 I’m looking to collaborate on open source applications and building full-stack applications.
 - 💬 Ask me about ReactJS and solving difficult programming questions.
 - :smiley: Pronouns: he/him